Momentum-Team-8/momentum-team-8.github.io/_posts/2021-06-24-django-collab.md

 - [Django cheat sheet](https://github.com/lucrae/django-cheat-sheet) -> This is the same one I posted earlier in the week.
 If you didn't see it then, you might be glad to see it now.
 - [makeareadme.com](https://www.makeareadme.com/)
 - [A great example of a README and a cool project](https://github.com/minter/tesla_puck)
+- [CRC model](http://agilemodeling.com/artifacts/crcModel.htm) -> The Class-Responsibility-Collaborator model helps you to reason about how you should design your models.